benwiz/travelmap/README.md

 ## To Do

-- Possibly port to https://github.com/vasturiano/three-globe it has a way cleaner api
+- start over New Orleans
+- button to stop rotation

 - could be cool to show day/night, could probably do this with Three.js
-- start over New Orleans
-- Passive drift, maybe across a specific set of coordinates
-- add travel lines, can even be between random cities
+- add travel lines, can even be between random cities or over mouse hovers
 - read https://github.blog/2020-12-21-how-we-built-the-github-globe/
 - consider mutating the magnitude and color